Budibase/website/content/blog/data/how-to-create-a-data-model.md

 The downside is that the schemas of existing databases might not match our needs.
 In this case, we’d need to transform query outputs to format the data in a way that meets our requirements.

 Often, we’ll need to do a combination of the two.
 So, in our timesheet app, we might pull employee details and project information from external sources, but create an internal database to store user inputs for timesheet submissions.

+We've also created a guide on [how to integrate multiple databases](budibase.com/blog/data/how-to-integrate-multiple-databases).

 ### 6. Establish relationships between entities